simonmichael/hledger/hledger/hledger.m4.md

 This enables easy reports like [balancesheet] and [incomestatement], and filtering by account type with the [`type:` query](#queries).

 As a convenience, hledger will detect these account types automatically if you are using common english-language top-level account names (described below).
-But generally we recommend you declare types explicitly, by adding a `type:` [tag](#tags) to your top-level account directives.
+But it's more robust to declare accounts' types explicitly, by adding `type:` [tags](#tags) to their account directives.
-Subaccounts will inherit the type of their parent.
 The tag's value should be one of the [five main account types]:

 - `A` or `Asset`		(things you own)